Weekly Trend BriefEvidence window ending 2026-06-08

 Quantum Computing Algorithms

-Quantum Computing Algorithms shows 849 eligible recent papers and 848 commentary-ready papers in the current 30-day window, compared with 699 eligible papers in the prior window.
+Quantum Computing Algorithms shows 936 eligible recent papers and 936 commentary-ready papers in the current 30-day window, compared with 1,018 eligible papers in the prior window.
 The strongest evidence comes from 1 visible topic cluster and 8 representative papers.
-Several representative papers may be preprints, so this brief treats them as emerging signals rather than settled consensus.
+7 representative papers are preprints, so those findings should be treated as preliminary.

 8Representative papers surfaced